astronomer/airflow-guides/guides/airflow-scaling-workers.md

   This number is limited by `dag_concurrency`.
 If you have 1 Worker and want it to match your environment's capacity, `worker_concurrency` should be equal to `parallelism`.
 If you increase `worker_concurrency`, you might also need to provision additional CPU and/or memory for your Workers.

 - **`parsing_processes`** is the maximum number of threads that can run on the Airflow Scheduler at once.
 Increasing the value of `parallelism` results in additional strain on the Scheduler, so we recommend increasing `parsing_processes` as well.
 If you notice a delay in tasks being scheduled, you might need to increase this value or provision additional resources for your Scheduler.
+If you're running on Astronomer, read [Configure your Airflow Deployment](https://www.astronomer.io/docs/cloud/stable/deploy/configure-deployment#scale-core-resources) for more information on scaling up your Scheduler.

     > **Note:** This setting was renamed in Airflow 1.10.14.
 In earlier versions, it is defined as `max_threads` ([source](https://github.com/apache/airflow/commit/486134426bf2cd54fae1f75d9bd50715b8369ca1)).